A First Timer's Guide To Disneyland Paris

 What Do We Mean When We Say "Disneyland Paris"?

-One big misconception many people have about Disneyland Paris is that it is just one park.
-In fact, Disneyland Paris is a large resort that extends out of the theme parks.
-It is made up of 2 theme parks (Disneyland Park and Walt Disney Studios Park) and a shopping & entertainment village, Disney Village.
-It also is home to 7 Disney Hotels, 8 Partner Hotels, 1 Nature Resort and even a golf course.
+It's a common misconception that Disneyland Paris refers to just one theme park.
+In fact, Disneyland Paris is an entire resort destination that extends out of the theme parks.
+The resort is made up of 2 theme parks (the beautiful Disneyland Park and the ever-evolving Walt Disney Studios Park) as well as Disney Village, a shopping, dining and entertainment district.

 Where is Disneyland Paris?

-How To Get To Disneyland Paris?
+How to Get to Disneyland Paris?

-From Paris
+From Paris.

-• By Private Transfer.
-If you're a large group with a lot of luggage, a private transfer may possibly make for a smoother journey.
-We have used Prestige Private Transfer and would recommend the company.
-A one way journey from Paris costs around €80 and bookings can be made online.
-Make sure to read the latest reviews of any company you choose before booking to make sure you've chosen a reputable company.
+By Private Transfer: If you're a larger group or taking a lot of luggage, a private transfer may make for a smoother journey from the city.
+We recommend Prestige Private Transfer, with prices around €80 for a one way trip.
+We've used this company on several of our trips and have always had a great experience.
+Make sure to read the latest reviews of any company you choose before booking to make sure you've chosen a reputable service.

 From The UK